stander1/Visual-Group/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Research associate
+    - Associate Researcher
-    - Master's Degree student
+    - Masters Students
-    - Bingling Honorary School
+    - Undergraduate students of Bingling Honorary School and School of Artificial Intelligence
-    - College of Artificial Intelligence undergraduate
+    - Undergraduate students of School of Artificial Intelligence
 design:
   show_interests: false
   show_role: true